Sydney International Regatta Centre (SIRC)

 Spectator Parking is free at the venue, including disability parking.

-A shuttle bus will operate between Penrith train station and the Sydney International Regatta Centre (SIRC) from Friday 31 March to Sunday 2 April.
-For details of the buses and the stops, please see below..
+A shuttle bus will operate between Penrith train station and the Sydney International Regatta Centre (SIRC) from Friday 23 March to Sunday 25 March.
+A full schedule of busses and stops will be available from January 22 2018.

 If travelling from the city we suggest exiting the M4 Motorway at the Northern Road and following the signs from the venue.
 The M2 Motorway provides an alternative route whereby visitors can travel to the venue via Windsor and Richmond.
 The M7 now provides an additional, faster, link from the northern suburbs.
 Use Google Maps to get directions to the course from any location.